Azure/slm-innovator-lab/2_slm-fine-tuning-mlstudio/README.md

 An endpoint refers to an HTTP(S) URL that makes the model accessible from the outside.
 Endpoint can have multiple deployments, which allows traffic to be distributed across multiple deployments.
 Endpoint does the following:

-- API interface provided: Endpoint provides a URL to receive model prediction requests through a RESTful API.
+- **API interface provided**: Endpoint provides a URL to receive model prediction requests through a RESTful API.
-- Traffic routing: Endpoint distributes traffic across multiple deployments.
+- **Traffic routing**: Endpoint distributes traffic across multiple deployments.
 This allows you to implement A/B testing or canary deployment strategies.
-- Scalability: Endpoint supports scaling across multiple deployments and can be load balanced across additional deployments as traffic increases.
+- **Scalability**: Endpoint supports scaling across multiple deployments and can be load balanced across additional deployments as traffic increases.
-- Security Management: Endpoints secure models through authentication and authorization.
+- **Security Management**: Endpoints secure models through authentication and authorization.
 You can control access using API keys or Microsoft Entra ID.

 The code snippet is below.
 Note that this process does not provision a compute cluster yet.